Coursera Website Redesign

 Issues

-Narrow, vertically expanding textfield, while typing in lengthy notes can cause poor readability when users have to jump from line to line to read their note.
+Narrow, vertically expanding, text field affects readability when users type larger notes - users have to jump from line to line more frequently, to follow their note.

-There are no visual cues to differentiate between “intentionally-saved” transcriptions vs “auto-saved” transcriptions.
+No visual cues to distinguish between "intentionally-saved" and "auto-saved" transcriptions.

 Mini video player overlaps with already small input field